North Korea's Information

 View all cities in North Korea

 Archaeological evidence on the Korean Peninsula indicates that humans inhabited this land some 500,000 years ago.

 Gojoseon, the first Korean kingdom, was founded in 2333 BC by Dangun.
-They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty, and in its aftermath the Proto-Three Kingdoms emerged.
+They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty.
+In its aftermath, the Proto-Three Kingdoms emerged.

-The Three Kingdoms unified under Silla in 676, leading to the North South States Period, and during this time relations with China
+The Three Kingdoms unified under Silla in 676, leading to the North South States Period.
+During this time, the relationship with China remained somewhat peaceful.

 Joseon was renamed in 1897 to the Korean Empire, and Emperor Gojong took control.

 During the 20th century, Korea saw a significant turn of events.
 In a land-grab, Japan annexed the entire peninsula in 1905.
 At the end of World War II (in 1945) Korea was split into North and South, with the 38th parallel the general demarcation line.

 After the division of the Korean Peninsula, border conflicts began to intensify between the north and south as both sides fought to gain complete power.

 North Korea, under its founder President Kim Il Sung, established a socialist economy and a self-reliance policy in foreign policy and national defense.